Best Multi-Timer for Labs 2026 — Top Tools for Lab Protocol Timing

 | Whole lab on the same protocol | Lab Laps (share link, import) |

-For multi-step lab protocols where timing and consistency matter, Lab Laps is the best multi-timer for labs: multiple timers, steps, sync, and sharing in one tool.
+For multi-step lab protocols where timing and consistency matter, Lab Laps is a strong fit: multiple timers, steps, sync, and sharing in one tool oriented toward how experiments are actually run.

-Try Lab Laps — create a project, add steps and timers, turn on sync, and run your next protocol with the best multi-timer for the lab.
+Try Lab Laps — create a project, add steps and timers, turn on sync, and run your next protocol with a multi-timer built for lab structure—not just more alarms.